-This portion of the study, "Identifying the Elderly and Handicapped in Texas" is divided into three sections; Elderly and Handicapped in Texas, Persons 65 and Over in Texas, and Handicapped and Disabled in Texas.
+This portion of the study, "Identifying the Problem in Texas" is divided into three sections; Elderly and Handicapped in Texas, Persons 65 and Over in Texas, and Handicapped and Disabled in Texas.
 In order to more effectively compare the different areas of the State, the data in these sections have been arranged by the 25 State Department of Highways and Public Transportation Districts.
 Appendix B includes tables with data arranged by County for reference.

-In compiling statistics for this portion of the study many obstacles were encountered.
-The Census provides information on handicapped and disabled persons beginning with the year 1970; therefore, earlier data is not available.
-Also, the Census only provides information for ages 16-64 and non-institutionalized individuals.
+In compiling statistics for this portion of the study we encountered many obstacles.
+The Census provides information on handicapped and disabled persons beginning with the year 1970 therefore, earlier data is not available to us.
+Also, the Census only provides information for ages 16-64 and noninstitutionalized individuals.
 Further, the definition of handicapped in the 1970 Census is quite broad.
-The definition in the Census refers to a serious illness that has lasted (or is likely to last) for a relatively long time, or a serious physical or mental impairment, defect, or handicap.
-It is hoped that the 1980 Census data will include different categories of handicapped thereby making it possible to count only those individuals with a severity of handicap which would make specialized transit necessary.
+The definition of handicapped in the 1970 Census refers to a serious illness that has lasted (or is likely to last) for a relatively long time, or a serious physical or mental impairment, defect, or handicap.
+It is hoped that the 1980 Census data will include different catagories of handicapped thereby making it possible to count only those individuals with a severity of handicap which would make specialized transit necessary.
 It is further hoped that the 1980 Census will include all age groups of handicapped individuals as well as those that are institutionalized.

-In order to obtain the number of handicapped children in the State, the Texas Education Agency was asked to provide the Department with data on special education students in the age group of 3 years through 15 years.
-This of course is not a total figure as some handicapped children are not enrolled in public schools but rather are institutionalized or remain in their homes.
-Even though many obstacles were encountered in identifying the number of handicapped in the State, for the purposes of this preliminary report, the handicapped and disabled figures will give a good base of information to work from for the more extensive study of the problem that will be included in the forthcoming Master Plan for Public and Mass Transportation in Texas.
+In order to obtain the number of handicapped children in the State, we contacted the Texas Education Agency who provided us with data on special education students in the age group of 3 years through 15 years.
+This of course will not be a total figure as some handicapped children are not enrolled in public schools but rather are institutionalized or remain in their homes.
+Even though we did run into many obstacles on the number of handicapped in the State, we feel that for the purposes of this preliminary report, the handicapped and disabled figures will give a good base of information to work from for the more extensive study of the problem that will be included in the forthcoming Texas Transit Development Plan.

-ELDERLY AND HANDICAPPED IN TEXAS
+ELDERLY & HANDICAPPED IN TEXAS

-According to the 1970 Census, the number of people in the State that were either elderly or handicapped totalled 1,623,541 or 14.5 percent of the population.
+According to the 1970 Census, the number of people in the State that were either elderly or handicapped were 1,623,541 or 14.5 percent of the total population.
 This total is expected to rise 21.4 percent by the year 1980 to 1,971,198 people or 15 percent of the total 1980 population.

-If the information received from the Texas Education Agency is added to the Census data, the number of elderly and handicapped for the year 1970 is 1,639,066 or 14.6 percent of the total population.
+If we add to the Census data, the information we received from the Texas Education Agency, the number of elderly and handicapped for the year 1970 was 1,639,066 or 14.6 percent of the total population.
 Visually handicapped, orthopedically handicapped and other health impaired and minimal brain injury special education students in the State ages 3-15 were added to this total.
 This number is expected to rise to 1,993,484 by 1980.